 - scheduling-A SchedulingParameters object which will be associated with the constructed instance.
 When null, and the creator is not an instance of Schedulable, a SchedulingParameters object is created which has the default SchedulingParameters for the scheduler associated with the current thread.
-When null, and the creator is an instance of Schedulable, the SchedulingParameters are inherited from the current schedulable (a new SchedulingParameters object is cloned). - release-A ReleaseParameters object which will be associated with the constructed instance.
+When null, and the creator is an instance of Schedulable, the SchedulingParameters are inherited from the current schedulable (a new SchedulingParameters object is cloned).
+The Affinity of the newly-created handler will be set as follow: - If defined, from SchedulingParameters. - If the creating task is in the RealtimeThreadGroup in parameters, or when no group are defined, the Affinity will be inherited from the creating Thread - Otherwise, the Affinity will be inherited from the RealtimeThreadGroup in parameters.
+If it is not set, it will take the affinity of the group of the creating thread. - In all the cases where the affinity is not explicitly set using AsyncBaseEventHandler. setSchedulingParameters(SchedulingParameters), the default affinity assigned to this Schedulable will not appear in the SchedulingParameters returned by AsyncBaseEventHandler.getSchedulingParameters(). - release-A ReleaseParameters object which will be associated with the constructed instance.
 When null, this will have default ReleaseParameters for the BAEH's scheduler. - memory-A MemoryParameters object which will be associated with the constructed instance.
 When null, this will have no MemoryParameters and the handler can access the heap. - area-The MemoryArea for this.
 When null, the memory area will be that of the current thread/schedulable. - group-A RealtimeThreadGroup object which will be associated with the constructed instance.
-When null, this will not be associated with any realtime thread group. - config-The ConfigurationParameters associated with this, and possibly other instances of Schedulable.
-When config is null, this BoundAsyncEventHandler will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults.

-logic-The LongConsumer object whose accept() method is executed by AsyncLongEventHandler.handleAsyncEvent(long).
+When null, this will be associated with the creating thread's realtime thread group. - config-The ConfigurationParameters associated with this, and possibly other instances of Schedulable.
+When config is null, this BoundAsyncEventHandler will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults. - logic-The LongConsumer object whose accept() method is executed by AsyncLongEventHandler.handleAsyncEvent(long).
 When null, the default handleAsyncEvent(long) method invokes nothing.

-- IllegalRealtimeArgumentException-when config is of type javax.realtime. memory.ScopedConfigurationParameters and logic, any parameter object, or this is in heap memory. - IllegalAssignmentError-when the new AsyncEventHandler instance cannot hold a reference to any value assigned to one of the scheduling, release, memory, or group parameters, or when those parameters cannot hold a reference to the new AsyncEventHandler.
+- ProcessorAffinityException-when the Affinity in SchedulingParameters is invalid or not a subset of the groups this is associated to. - StaticIllegalArgumentException-when config is of type javax.realtime. memory.ScopedConfigurationParameters and logic, any parameter object, or this is in heap memory. - IllegalAssignmentError-when the new AsyncEventHandler instance cannot hold a reference to any value assigned to one of the scheduling, release, memory, or group parameters, or when those parameters cannot hold a reference to the new AsyncEventHandler.
 Also when the new AsyncEventHandler instance cannot hold a reference to values assigned to area or logic.